-The economy was disrupted when the national government imposed the enhanced community quarantine.
-Particularly in the fisheries sector, the limited fishing and marketing activities with limited social assistance packages created hardships for fishery communities.
-Moreover, women traders were significantly affected by the mobility restrictions as they had to stop their business or had to walk long distances to reach their buyers.
+As the national government imposed the enhanced community quarantine, the economy was disrupted.
+Particularly in the fisheries sector, the limited fishing and marketing activities with limited social assistance package created hardships to fishery communities.
+Moreover, women traders were greatly affected by the mobility restrictions as they had to stop their business, or had to walk long distances to reach their buyers.
 With ice plants closing and long hours queueing at checkpoints, fish was spoiled easily.

 The government stated that fishing was exempted from restrictions as the fishers were acknowledged as food security frontliners.
-Due to the strict restrictions in the early months of quarantine, women had to limit their selling to nearby buyers or walk long distances.
+Due to the strict restrictions in the early months of quarantine, women had to limit their selling to nearby buyers or walk long distance.
 Other women switched to sewing and selling cloth masks.
-The local government units (LGUs) supported the small-scale fishers by providing food packs and buying fish.
+The local government units (LGUs) supported the small-scale fishers through providing food packs and buying fish.